 Once you’ve identified the assets, the manufacturer of a voice assistant can identify the most common ways a hacker might attack a device.
 Examples for a smart speaker might include Impersonation Attacks, Man-In-The-Middle Attacks, Firmware abuse or Repudiation.

-If you’re looking for help with the threat modeling process, PSA Certified provides free, editable Threat Model and Security Analysis (TMSA) documents that can be adapted to guide your own analysis of a product.
-These examples strip the complexity out of threat modeling, providing a standardized process that can be adapted to suit different IoT devices.
-In addition, the PSA Certified Foundational Training Course includes a chapter dedicated to threat modeling that covers terminology, definitions and the benefits of threat modeling.
+If you’re looking for help with the threat modeling process, PSA Certified has recently released a new Threat Model and Security Analysis (TMSA) document which specifically addresses the security concerns of smart voice assistants.
+It is also issued with a creative commons license so that it can be adapted to guide your own analysis of a product.
+This example strips the complexity out of threat modeling, providing a standardized process that can be adapted to suit your IoT device.
+In addition, the PSA Certified Foundational Training Course includes a chapter dedicated to threat modeling that covers terminology, definitions, and the benefits of threat modeling.
 Together, these resources are simplifying the threat modeling process for OEMs ensuring they take a systematic effective approach, without dedicating unnecessary resources or time to the process.